krumIO/dependency-analyzer/README.md

 To generally analyze a project's internal dependency structure, run:

 ```
-// analyze the current directory for all supported languages
 depa
 ```

+This will analyze the current directory for all  <a href="#supportedLanguages">supported languages</a>.

 ### Options